 Like many countries in South America, the empanada is a European type of pastry that is commonly filled with beef or ham and cheese, although there are a variety of fillings available, including many that are only found in specific regions of the country.
 These are often some of the best examples of fast food available, while bakeries will also sometimes prepare sweet versions of the pastries.
 One distinctive version of the dish is the Empanada Gallega, which was brought to Uruguay by Galician immigrants, and sees the pastry filled with fish, onions, peppers, and a tasty sauce.

 03 of 05

-Originating from the German city of Frankfurt, this dessert that translates as the Frankfurt Crown Cake has become popular in Uruguay, and is often served in restaurants and on special occasions.
-The sponge cake base for the dessert is baked in a ring-shaped tin and is then sliced into two or three slices, before being filled with buttercream icing and fruit preserves.
-The cake is then re-formed with the layers in place, before being coated in more buttercream which is then liberally sprinkled with crunchy caramel hazelnuts, which adds another texture and flavor to the cake.
+Originating from the German city of Frankfurt, this dessert which translates as the Frankfurt Crown Cake has become popular in Uruguay, often served in restaurants and on special occasions.
+The sponge cake base for the dessert is baked in a ring-shaped tin and is then sliced into two or three slices before being filled with buttercream icing and fruit preserves.
+The cake is then re-formed with the layers in place before being coated in more buttercream which is then liberally sprinkled with crunchy caramel hazelnuts, adding texture and flavor to the cake.

 04 of 05

 In its native Italy, the grain porridge polenta is usually served as a side dish along with meat or other food, but in Uruguay, the meal has been adapted so that the polenta is actually the central ingredient.
 This is a popular and inexpensive dish, and the polenta is then served with a sauce, usually similar to the sauces served with pasta, along with melted cheese.
 This is a dish often served at family dinners or large gatherings and is usually one of the least expensive dishes to buy for those traveling through Uruguay on a budget.Continue to 5 of 5 below.